18F/API-All-the-X/pages/how_to_make_APIs-advanced.md

 ## Producing an API with Solr

 When you say that you are using the engine's DSL, be sure to find and link to the best ElasticSearch DSL documentation, too.
-(Note, we should suggest a link)
+(Note, we should suggest a link.
+[One candidate](http://lucene.apache.org/core/2_9_4/queryparsersyntax.html).)

 ## Producing an API with ElasticSearch

 When you say that you are using the engine's DSL, be sure to find and link to the best ElasticSearch DSL documentation, too.
-(Note, we should suggest a link)
+(Note, we should suggest a link.
+[One candidate](http://www.elasticsearch.org/guide/en/elasticsearch/reference/current/query-dsl.html).)

 ## Producing APIs through Socrata's API Foundry